volcanocyber/victor-docs/docs/source/models.rst

 It was compared with other 1D and 3D plume models 2016 (Costa et al., 2016).
 It has been used in several published studies to estimate mass eruption rate from plume height (e.g., Mastin et al., 2013; Mastin et al., in press), to assess when condensation and freezing may occur in plumes, and their association with lightning (e.g., Van Eaton et al., 2016, 2019, Smith et al., 2023), and to compare the path of bent plumes in laboratory studies (McNeal et al., 2019).

+.. note:: A workflow for Plumeria_wd has not been created yet.

 **References:**